mattermost/mattermost-developer-documentation/site/content/blog/2021-06-01-migrating-operator-custom-resource.md

 More than a year after the release of Mattermost Operator 1.0 with `ClusterInstallation` Custom Resources (CRs) in version `v1alpha1`, with many lessons learned in the process we decided it's time to migrate CRs to the new `v1beta1` version.

-This blog post mentions some challenges we encountered during the migration and describes how we solved them.
+This blog post covers some challenges we encountered during the migration and describes how we solved them.

 ## Objectives